Tucan444/Hypercrystal/README.md

 ![Library pipeline](media/pipeline.png)

-Scenes start by composing native H² [shapes](src/hypercrystal/shapes) (lines, circles, hypercycles, polygons, etc.).
+Scenes start by composing of native H² [shapes](src/hypercrystal/shapes) (lines, circles, hypercycles, polygons, etc.).
 Before rendering, those shapes are converted into a common projectable form: polygons, line segments, and—when using [PointcareModel](src/hypercrystal/projections/pointcare.py)— circles.
 That normalized set feeds into whichever projection model you choose.